 The City of Norman will continue to support a range of services and programs that meet the needs of Norman individuals and families with special needs.
 Given the great need for services and limited resources, Norman is focusing its resources on maintaining successful programs that meet the special needs of low and moderate income Norman households.
-Norman plans to complete specific physical investments in neighborhoods with a high concentration of low and moderate income residents as well as investments in parks and community facilities that will improve the quality of life for all Norman residents, including individuals and families with special needs.
+Norman plans to complete specific physical investments in neighborhoods with a high concentration of low and moderate income residents that will improve the quality of life for all Norman residents, including individuals and families with special needs.